3 Days in Seville: First-Time Plan

 Transit note

-This is the day where the hotel base matters most.
-If you chose a smart location from the where to stay in Seville guide, the major monuments plus park side should feel easy rather than like a full march.
+This is the day when your hotel base matters most.
+If you chose a smart location from the where to stay in Seville guide, the major monuments and park side should feel easy rather than like a full march.

 Backup plan

-If monument tickets fall through or the weather changes, keep one monument as the anchor and use the best things to do in Seville guide to choose a lighter alternate for the other half.
+If monument tickets fall through or the weather changes, keep one major sight as the anchor and use the best things to do in Seville guide to choose a lighter alternate for the other half of the day.

 Day 3: Triana, Encarnacion, and a Flexible Finish